cric96/experiments-ac-with-learning/README.md

 Each experiment is self-contained in a branch.
 The branch name tries to clarify the experiment extent (e.g. gradient-regression).

+A branch that ends with *primer* contains basic configuration for a certain technology/framework

-In the main branch, I try to maintain the list of experiments done with their status / important things discovered.
+In the main branch, I try to maintain the list of experiments done with their status/important things discovered.